u-root/cpu/README.md

 a distro, or juggle distros; there is no need to scp files back and forth; just run commands as needed.

+## Development

+For debugging, `tcpdump` is very handy.
+Read [a short tutorial]( https://danielmiessler.com/study/tcpdump/) to get familiar with it.

 ## Further reading

 ### Talks